lupyuen/lupyuen.github.io/src/pinecone.md

 1.  [__Eclipse__](https://pine64.github.io/bl602-docs/Developer_Environment/eclipse/eclipse.html)

 _(For the BL602 port of Mynewt: I'll be using VSCode as the development tool.
-Firmware build will be supported on plain old Windows (without MSYS2 / WSL), macOS, Linux, GitHub Actions and GitLab CI.
+Firmware build will be supported on plain old Windows CMD (without MSYS2 / WSL), macOS, Linux, GitHub Actions and GitLab CI.
 More about [porting Mynewt to RISC-V](https://lupyuen.github.io/articles/porting-apache-mynewt-os-to-gigadevice-gd32-vf103-on-risc-v) and [how it got stuck](https://lupyuen.github.io/articles/hey-gd32-vf103-on-risc-v-i-surrender-for-now))_

 ## Debugging Firmware